codeceptjs/CodeceptJS/docs/helpers/WebDriverIO.md

 Retrieves an attribute from an element located by CSS or XPath and returns it to test.
 Resumes test execution, so **should be used inside a generator with `yield`** operator.
+Appium: can be used for apps only with several values ("contentDescription", "text", "className", "resourceId")

 ```js
 let hint = yield I.grabAttributeFrom('#tooltip', 'title');